pypiserver/pypiserver/README.md

 If you're using Windows, you'll have to use their "Windows counterparts".
 The same is true for the rest of this documentation.

+### More-details-about-pypi-server-run
+ioueaoeuou

+### More details about pypi-server update
+aoueoeuouou